Olmsted Scholar Feature: Spaces of Conflict, Spaces of Opportunity

 Beirut, Lebanon is a case in which the continued political instability spawned by its 15-year civil war (1975-1990) has exacerbated a physical and cultural erosion of the public realm.
 This has allowed areas of natural, cultural, and civic heritage to be co-opted by private luxury development, preventing them from serving as potential devices to foster social cohesion and civic identity.
 The unprecedented tabula rasa reconstruction of Beirut’s central district by a private development company exemplifies this condition.

 My graduate thesis project, Confronting the Present: Towards a Civic Realm on Beirut’s Urban Fringe, explores the opportunities presented by peri-urban infrastructural landscapes to address this condition.
-To do so, my research was two-fold: an inventory of designated and spontaneous public space types in Beirut, and a rational for civic space in more unlikely spaces.
+To do so, my research was two-fold: an inventory of designated and spontaneous public space types in Beirut and a rationale for civic space in more unlikely spaces.

 The peri-urban Beirut River became a testing ground for a new prototype of civic space.
 Opportunity lies in its ambiguous ownership, neglect, infrastructural qualities, and tenuous identity as a natural feature, where an intervention is less likely to spawn gentrification.
 It was also consistent with inventory findings that the dominating adjacency for more informal forms of public manifestation was infrastructure.